huntbrooks85/fossyl/README.md

 1. Ensure that your model is compiled into a h5 file using ```h5grid```
 2. Ensure that the observed spectra are assigned as: column 1 (wavelength), column 2 (flux), and column 3 (uncertainty)
-3. Once castl is successfully imported, define the relevant variables as shown below.
+3. Once fossyl is successfully imported, define the relevant variables as shown below.
 Ensure that all required variables are formatted correctly.
 4. To run the Markov-Chain Monte-Carlo simulation, execute the command: ```mcmcfit(input_file, output_file, h5_directory, model_parm)```.
-These are the minimum required parameters for castl to run.
+These are the minimum required parameters for fossyl to run.
 You can include optional variables if needed.

 <div align="center">
   <pp><b> Relavent Variables For mcfit </b></pp>